-- Wait – Immigration New Zealand have indicated that the residence programme policy changes are not permanent and are intended to apply for the next two years.
-However, there is no guarantee as to what the future might hold for the residence programme and what further changes will be made in the future, if any.
+- Wait – Immigration New Zealand has indicated that the residence programme policy changes are not permanent and are intended to apply for the next two years.
+However, there is no guarantee as to what the future might hold for the residency programme and what further changes will be made in the future if any.

-If you are thinking about immigrating to New Zealand, or would like further information or advice on New Zealand’s immigration laws, please contact Jamie Nunns on firstname.lastname@example.org or (04) 495 8912, or Shehan Gunatunga on email@example.com or (04) 495 8923.
+If you are thinking about immigrating to New Zealand or would like further information or advice on New Zealand’s immigration laws, please contact Jamie Nunns on firstname.lastname@example.org or (04) 495 8912.

 Further information can be found here: